AEFeinstein/gbaZero/README.md

 ### Audio Circuitry

 ![12 - Audio Circuit.jpg](https://raw.githubusercontent.com/AEFeinstein/gbaZero/master/Images/Assembly/12%20-%20Audio%20Circuit.jpg)
 While most Raspberry Pis have audio output, the Zero does not.
 It's the cost to pay for a tiny $5 board.
 Luckily, it can still output a PWM audio signal.
 A little RC filtering and amplifying later, and it should be good to go.
 The headphone jack and volume potentiometer were new parts.
-I tried to use all new parts, except for the link connector and power switch.
 A minor annoyance, GND and 5V are swapped on the volume potentiometer, so rotating it towards max volume (according to the plastic shell) makes it quieter.

 ![13 - Audio Filter.jpg](https://raw.githubusercontent.com/AEFeinstein/gbaZero/master/Images/Assembly/13%20-%20Audio%20Filter.jpg)
 Here's a microscope shot of the buffer and five passives that make up the filter.
 The design was taken from the Raspberry Pi 3 schematic.
 Once again, there's a problem in here.
 More on that shortly.